xcart/xcart-docs/_pages/devs_en/design_changes/creating_popup_widget.md

     {
         return parent::getClass() . ' demo-popup';
     }

 }
 ```

-By extending, we set some parameters, which will be used to get access to our popup widget.
-Let's walk through each method in order to understand these parameters:
+By extending default pop-up button class, we define some parameters unique to our widget.
+Let us walk through each method in order to understand these parameters:

-*   `public function getJSFiles()` - defines additional js-script file `modules/Tony/PopupDemo/page/tony_custom/popup_button.js,` used by this popup widget (we will create it later);
+* `getJSFiles()` method defines additional JS script file `modules/XCExample/PopupDemo/page/example_popup_demo/popup_button.js` that will be used by the widget (we will create this script later);

-*   `protected function prepareURLParams()` - defines which widget will be shown in popup window; **target** parameter defines target of link, whereas **widget** parameter specifies appropriate viewer class to load.
+* `prepareURLParams()` method defines what widget will be shown in popup window.
+	- **target** parameter defines target of link of the button.
+This parameter does not really matter for us, because we will not use it anywhere, but we cannot ommit it.
+    - **widget** parameter defines a class that will load inner part of the pop-up widget.
+We will create it a bit later;

-*   `protected function getClass()` - simply sets css class to differ that button from others.
+* `getClass()` method defines CSS class of our button.
+We want to add `demo-popup` class to it in order to distinguish our button from others.

-Apart from viewer class we should create an additional script in `<X-Cart>/modules/Tony/PopupDemo/page/tony_custom/popup_button.js` file with the following content:
+We also create aforementioned JS script `skins/customer/modules/XCExample/PopupDemo/page/example_popup_demo/popup_button.js` file with the following content:

 ```php
 /**